more1643127748/GraphOMNI/README.md

         ├── connectivity
         ...
  ```
-Each combination will be saved in the folder corresponding to `im_jsonfile`, and the result of the integration will be saved in the json file corresponding to task in `agg_jsonfile`.
+Each combination will be saved in the folder corresponding to `im_jsonfile`, and the result of the integration will be saved in the JSON file corresponding to the task in `agg_jsonfile`.

-**If you want to use the new llm model for evaluation, add the new load model and the relevant code for predict under predict.py**
+**If you want to use the new LLM model for evaluation, add the new load model and the relevant code for prediction under predict.py**
 ```
 └── openllm
     ├── predict.py